 Because there’s one obvious problem to face nowadays: NO ENTREPRENEUR can keep track of EVERY piece of critical information that might cause some sort of hardcore, disruptive influence on his business.
 None.
 It’s virtually impossible.

 You cannot visit a few websites on a daily basis and expect to know what is REALLY going on in today’s marketplace.
 Because if China, USA, Japan, Russia, UK, Brazil, India and every other country with Internet access is playing, then you know that there’s too much competition.
 And too much competition brings……..too much content.
 Both good and bad content.
-Because we all know now that we’re drowning in content more than ever before because even A.I. is producing content as well.
+Because we all know now that we’re drowning in content more than ever before, especially now that even A.I. is producing content by itself.

 But there’s still many valuable pieces of content which can literally TRANSFORM how you do business if you discover them beforehand.

-A very SECRET Mixed Reality startup that got billions at an early stage is about to arise on the market, which may lead businesses to make a massive shift in their Marketing and business strategies for the next months, practically overnight, just to be able to consider buying such technology to gain impressive advantage in the competitive marketplace.
+A very SECRET Mixed Reality startup that got billions in a very early stage is about to arise on the market, which may lead businesses to make a massive shift in their Marketing and business strategies for the next months, practically overnight.
+Buying such technology just mentioned in the last link, can give you impressive and powerful advantage in today’s competitive marketplace.

 But what about what kills businesses?